tunapanda/swagmap/BACKLOG.md

 Current
 -------

+* Add a label to the swagifacts.

+* Make it possible to set the title of the swagmap in the .json file.

+* Create a view test that shows connections based on data from the .json file.

 * Create a new viewtest based on https://github.com/tunapanda/swagmap/blob/master/test/view/controllertest.html that calls `handleXApiStatement` based on some dummy data.
 The completed items should show up as completed.